Goguryeo–Sui War: Naval assault

 The Sui navy reached the bay of the Daedong River before the army.
 Seeing that the Sui army had not arrived yet, Go Geonmu, commander of the defence army of Goguryeo at Pyeongyang and brother of King Yeongyang, sent what few troops remained in the capital to engage the Sui navy in battle.
-After an engagement, feigning defeat, Goguryeo troops retreated into the city.
+Feigning defeat after the battle, Goguryeo troops retreated into the city.
 The Sui naval commander, Lai Huni, considering it to be a chance to add to his merit, led a host of more than 40,000 to lay assault against Pyeongyang.

-When the Sui soldiers reached one of the outer castles, however, they found the wall empty and the gate open.
+When the Sui soldiers reached one of the outer castles, they found it undefended and the gate open.
 Upon entering the castle, Lai, considering the engagement in the outskirts a decisive move of Goguryeo that failed, looted and destroyed the art and fortune of the outer castle.

 Once the looting of the castle started, the death-defying corps of Goguryeo, consisting of 500 troops, ambushed the Sui troops.
-Confused and disoriented, Lai ran to the fleet at the sea, his legion reduced to mere thousands.
+Confused and disoriented, Lai ran to the fleet at the sea.
+His army of 40,000 was reduced to mere thousands.

 Sui army's campaign

 The army contingent, led by generals Yu Zhongwen and Yuwen Shu, had their own problems.
 While the supply could be transported safely within China, once it reached Goguryeo territory, there was a danger of ambush by Goguryeo forces.
-Emperor Yang solved the problem by instructing each soldier to carry food for himself, which greatly increased each soldier's burden.
+Emperor Yang tried to solve this issue by instructing each soldier to carry food for himself, but this greatly increased each soldier's carrying load.
 Many resorted to discarding the food.
 By the time it had reached the Yalu River, the army's shortage of provisions was acute.

-Yeongyang decided to assess the strength of the Sui army by ordering his Commander Field Marshal Eulji Mundeok to fake a surrender and peace negotiation terms with the Sui generals.
-Generals Wu and Yuwen had their own secret order from Emperor Yang to seize Yeongyang or Eulji Mundeok if they should fall into their hands.
+Yeongyang decided to assess the strength of the Sui army by ordering his Commander Field Marshal Ŭlchi Mundŏk to fake a surrender and peace negotiation terms with the Sui generals.
+Generals Wu and Yuwen had their own secret order from Emperor Yang to seize Yeongyang or Ŭlchi Mundŏk if they should fall into their hands.
 However, the generals' advisers, notably the assistant director of the Right of the Department of State Affairs, Liu Shilong (劉士龍), convinced them it would be unwise to arrest negotiators from the opposing camp.
-They ultimately let Eulji return to Goguryeo and Yu Zhongwen later regretted his decision, attempting to lure Eulji Mundeok back.
-He sent a message that he wished to discuss things further but Eulji Mundeok, aware of Wu's intentions, did not comply.
+They ultimately let Ŭlchi return to Goguryeo and Yu Zhongwen later regretted his decision, attempting to lure Ŭlchi Mundŏk back.
+He sent a message that he wished to discuss things further but Ŭlchi Mundŏk, aware of Wu's intentions, did not comply.